Kreavita/procrastinator-script/README.md

 ## 1. Features

 - automatically download new and updated files from web services specified in `data/sources_sync`
-- schedule and record`bigbluebutton` streams specified in `data/sources_stream` automatically at the specified time and for the specified duration
+- schedule and record `bigbluebutton` and `zoom` streams specified in `data/sources_stream` automatically at the specified time and for the specified duration
 - edit recorded and downloaded videos automatically using [Jumpcutter](https://github.com/carykh/jumpcutter), a python video editor which removes silent parts by [carykh](https://www.youtube.com/user/carykh)

 ## 2. Installation (simple)